The multiphase interstellar medium as a common origin for magnetic misalignment and TB parity violation

 Assuming that dust grains have uniform properties~(such as temperature, opacity, and alignment with the magnetic field), we hypothesize that the \HI~templates and dust polarization are influenced by distinct orientations of the magnetic field, which varies with different mixtures of CNM and WNM along the line of sight.
-Specifically, at high Galactic latitude, the \HI~templates, derived from local filtering of the \HI~brightness temperature at velocities between~-13 and~16~km~s$^{-1}$~(\secref{ssec:hi}), are thought to predominantly trace CNM filamentary structures on the LB~surface~\citep{Clark2019}.
-In contrast, dust polarization traces all neutral phases, including CNM and WNM.
-However, we note that, even for dust total intensity, CNM dominates its structure.
-CNM structures can form through thermal instability, triggered by turbulence and shock-driven large-scale compressions, within a volume-filling WNM gas.
+Specifically, at high Galactic latitude, the \HI~templates, derived from local spatial filtering of the \HI~brightness temperature at velocities between~-13 and~16~km~s$^{-1}$~(\secref{ssec:hi}), are thought to predominantly trace CNM filamentary structures on the LB~surface~\citep{Clark2019}.
+CNM also dominates the structure of dust total intensity.
+In contrast, dust polarization traces the line-of-sight superposition of both CNM and WNM.
+CNM density structures form through thermal instability, triggered by turbulence and shock-driven large-scale compressions, within the volume-filling WNM gas.
 These processes also impact the magnetic-field structure in both phases~\citep[e.g.,][]{Inutsuka2015, Inoue2016}.
-The \HI~templates at high Galactic latitudes primarily map the magnetic field on the edges of the~LB.
+The \HI~templates at high Galactic latitudes primarily map the magnetic field on the edges of the~LB \citep{Clark2019}.
 Meanwhile, dust polarization provides combined information on the LB magnetic field and the regular magnetic field in the WNM over physical scales larger than the LB~\citep[> 300 pc,][]{Oneill2024}.
-For simplicity, in this work we assume a two-phase, two-layer model.
+For simplicity, in this work we have assumed a two-phase, two-layer model.
 This approximation may underestimate the presence of additional gas components along the line of sight, such as the unstable \HI\ neutral medium (UNM), and their effects on the observed polarization.
 Multi-layer approaches incorporating mixtures of CNM, UNM, and WNM that fit the \Planck\ data at high Galactic latitude have been implemented by \citet{Ghosh2017} and \citet{Adak2020}.